Marc-Solution/Mavera/README.md

 - I received inspiration for the text in the retailers section on the products page from https://www.lilyohanna.se/en/ (Click the retailers link in the navbar and you will find the section) I got the ide to write the thank you message to the customers from the lilyohanna website.

 - I received inspiration for the text about the deodorants on the home page from https://beekings.com/product/natural-deodorant-subscription/

+I want to thank my mentor Can Sücüllü for the great wisdom, guidance and inspiration he gave me for this project.

+Thank you!

+Marco Deb